ChristianBrandenburg/openssl_documentation/README.md

     openssl genrsa -aes256 -out <privatekey.pem> 4096
     openssl rsa -in private.key -pubout -out <publickey.pem>

-(The 4096 value refers to the keysize this can changed if needed to fx.
+(NB: The 4096 value refers to the keysize this can changed if needed to fx.
 8192 or 2048)

 **To encrypt:**